AakashKumarNain/Feline-reticulocytes/README.md

 **Reticulocytes** are immature red blood cells having a granular or reticulated appearance when suitably stained.
 You may wonder why this matters at all.
 After all, these are just immature blood cells but the fact is that a reticulocyte percentage that is higher than "normal" can be a sign of anemia.
 Anemia is one of the most frequent hematological abnormalities found in cats.
 If you want to dig in about the disease and its causes, you can visit this [page](http://vetbook.org/wiki/cat/index.php?title=Anaemia)

-# How can deep learning help in this?
+# How can deep learning help in this use case?
 Detecting and counting reticulocytes is time consuming.
 Also, it's not very easy to differentiate between different types of reticulocytes.
 This whole process from blood test to the time taken for confirmation by the vets is the time wasted just for the confirmation of disease.
 When not treated on time, anameia can be dangerous.
 Hence we need something that can aid the doctors to quickly identify the disease at an early stage.

 With the rise of deep learning in computer vision, one thing that has heavily improved over time is object detection and localization.
 The big question is: Can these state of the art object detectors be of any use in this scenario?
 And the answer is yes!!